Why Packaging Matters

 Every Satya product is refillable, since that’s the best choice for our environment.
-As you likely know, the recycling industry is imperfect, and in some cases, involves shipping our consumer mess to landfills in developing nations.
+As you likely know, the recycling industry is imperfect, and in some cases, it involves shipping our consumer waste to landfills in developing nations.
 There’s a reason why it’s Reduce, Reuse, then Recycle.
 As a social venture, it’s our responsibility to ensure every product we create is responsible from the start, right until the end of its life cycle.
 The longer we can extend that life cycle, the better.
-That’s why every member of the Satya product family is made of top quality, durable materials, all refillable with our Compostable Refill Pouch.
+That’s why every member of the Satya product family is made of top quality, durable materials, all refillable with our Satya Refill Pouch.

 But while glass is a clean alternative to plastic, it’s also heavy.
 That means it’s taxing on the planet.
 From the beginning of its life to the time it’s shipped to you or sold in-store, this travel puts carbon into our environment.
 It’s a big reason why we purchase carbon offsets, making us completely carbon neutral, with our friends at the Great Bear Rainforest Initiative.

 Since the beginning, we’ve used paper packaging that's made from 100% recycled materials and printed with veggie and soy-based inks.

 As you know, our Compostable Refill Pouch may look like plastic but it’s actually made from 100% compostable GMO-free corn and wood fibre.
 Once you're done with the pouch, you can just toss it right into your green bin or compost it in your garden.

 This allows you to refill any and all of your Satya products, support the environment, AND save money on shipping.

 Introducing the Satya Stick & The One stick!